-- 3.3.12 The Trust is committed to ensuring that investigations are concluded within a reasonable timeframe, with an aim of 10 weeks from the point of Investigating Officer nomination to report submission for full investigations.
-As low level/fact-find investigations will be less complex in nature, it is anticipated that in most circumstances the timescale for completion will be less than the 10 weeks.
-The operational demands of all parties along with other extenuating circumstances (such as restrictions put in place by external bodies) will be recognised, however, the Investigating Officer/Low level investigation HR Lead will report all delays to the Case Manager. - 3.3.13 The written investigation/summary report will identify the key findings of the investigation and whether the evidence suggests that there is a case to answer (report template available in the HR Advisory Toolkit).
+- 3.3.11 The investigation will be overseen by the Case Manager, with particular focus on supporting and enabling the investigation to be conducted effectively and efficiently, including ensuring appropriate support and guidance to all parties.
+In addition, the line manager must be committed to supporting the staff member subject to investigation.
+The line manager will contact the staff member on a regular basis (minimum 2-weekly intervals) during the time that the investigation is ongoing.
+This will not be from an investigatory perspective but rather they will be there to listen and provide access to support in the best interests of the staff members health and wellbeing. - 3.3.12 The Trust is committed to ensuring that investigations are concluded within a reasonable timeframe, with an aim of 10 weeks from the point of Investigating Officer nomination to report submission for full investigations.
+As fact-find investigations will be less complex in nature, it is anticipated that in most circumstances the timescale for completion will be less than the 10 weeks.
+The operational demands of all parties along with other extenuating circumstances (such as restrictions put in place by external bodies) will be recognised, however, the Investigating Officer/Fact-find investigation HR Lead will report all delays to the Case Manager. - 3.3.13 The written investigation/summary report will identify the key findings of the investigation and whether the evidence suggests that there is a case to answer (report template available in the HR Advisory Toolkit).